* PhD in Aboriginal History (2015), University of New South Wales

 Full Member Australian Association of Consulting Archaeologists Inc.

 Full Member Professional Historians Association NSW

 Member - Australian Archaeological Association, Australian Historical Association

-I have over fifteen years of consultancy experience in New South Wales on a broad range of Aboriginal heritage and history projects.
-I am a Principal Consultant and Historian with MDCA (Mary Dallas Consulting Archaeologists), who have over 40 years experience in Aboriginal and European heritage consulting for private clients as well as local and state government.
+I have twenty years of consultancy experience in New South Wales on a broad range of Aboriginal heritage and history projects.
+I am the director of Coast History & Heritage, where I work as a historian and archaeologist.
+I specialise in Aboriginal history and heritage research and interpretation and Aboriginal cultural heritage management for private clients as well as local and state government.

 Irish, P. 2004. �When is a scar a scar?
 Evaluating scarred and marked trees at Sydney Olympic Park�, Australian Archaeology 59:59-61.

 �Newground� - Australian Archaeological Association Conference, Sydney NSW � 25 September 2007: Tying Up Some Loose Ends: Current Sydney-based research projects arising from consulting work

 AIATSIS Conference 2009, Australian National University, Canberra � 29 September 2009: �Hidden in Plain View� � Aboriginal Historical People and Places in an Urban Sydney Landscape [Runner Up Best Conference Presentation]

 Australian Archaeological Association Conference, Batemans Bay NSW � 11 December 2010: The Salt Pan Creek Nulla Nulla � An Archaeology of Land Rights?